ucr-hpcc/ucr-hpcc.github.io/README.md

 # Website of HPC Center

-This project is under active development.
+zThis project is under active development.
 The website of this repository is available [here](http://dev.hpcc.ucr.edu).
 Which is automatically built using github actions, when the master branch receives a push.